gaps-closure/gaps-closure.github.io/docs/C/05-05-solveroutputs.md

   (<node_type>) <file>:<function>@<line> # for nodes
 ```

-Here's a possible example from example1:
+Here's an example based on example1 with unsatisfiable annotations:

 ```
 XDCallAllowed